 Cushion brilliant diamonds have very similar faceting arrangements as round brilliant cut diamonds.
 The facets in the pavilion of a cushion brilliant extend from the center of the diamond out toward the girdle (outer edge), resembling a star.
 Cushion brilliants contain larger facets and do not have a “crushed ice” look.
 Rather, they resemble the appearance of round cut diamonds with a pillow like or cushion shape – which makes them so desirable and popular.

 Cushion modified brilliants are a variation on the original cushion brilliant shape.
 This type of cushion cut contains an extra row of facets just below the girdle, where the facets on the pavilion do not actually reach the girdle, resembling a flower shape.
-Cushion modified brilliants often have exceptional sparkle reminiscent of the “sparkling water” or “crushed ice” appearance of a well-cut radiant shape diamond.
+Cushion modified brilliants often have exceptional sparkle reminiscent of the “sparkling water” or “crushed ice” appearance of a well-cut radiant shape diamond and look stunning as a popular style of diamond engagement ring for women.
 Furthermore, because there isn’t a large demand for this particular cut and cutters save more weight when cutting them from a rough diamond crystal, they are less expensive than traditional cushion brilliant cut diamonds.

 A third technique was created by diamond cutters to marry the appeal of the cushion brilliant with the brilliance and scintillation of a cushion modified brilliant.
 Technically still labeled as cushion modified brilliants, we like to call them hybrid cushion brilliants.
 These diamonds contain four pavilion facets that extend from the center of the diamond out toward the girdle, like the cushion brilliant, but with modified facets in between them.
 These additional facets provide more sparkle and fire to the diamond while the top of the diamond still features larger faceting like the brilliant round cut.
 With this cut, diamond cutters are now able to create cushion cut diamonds that retain the carat weight and appearance of a modified cushion with the look of a classic cushion brilliant.